 Pro Developing a simple prototype can be very fast

 Django's philosophy of batteries included means that experienced developers won't have to plan too much ahead on what kind of application infrastructure they need and instead just start developing web applications quickly.

-Pro Admin area out of the box
+Pro Has an admin panel out of the box

 Django comes with a highly customizable admin panel and authentication out of the box.
 This makes the development and production of a simple CMS extremely easy.

 Pro Mature software with many plugins developed over the years

 Django was first released in 2005, it has had a lot of time to mature and become better with each release.
 It also has by far the largest community out of all python frameworks who have continuously over the years built and maintained many powerful plugins.

 Pro ORM support out of the box

 Django supports Object-Relational Mapping.
 With models defined as Python classes which are actually subclasses of Django's